No Name (novel): Plot summary

-The last scene is set in a poor lodging house, Aaron's Building.
+The last scene is set in a poor lodging house in Aaron's Buildings.
 Magdalen is ill and destitute, on the verge of being sent to a hospital or the workhouse, when a handsome man appears and rescues her.
 It is Captain Kirke, the sailor who had become enamored of her after seeing her once at Aldborough.
-Meanwhile, Norah has married George Bartram, thus inadvertently regaining half the Vanstone inheritance.
-The other half reverted to Magdalen, because her dead husband never made a provision for George not marrying within 6 months, or the admiral passing away.
-Magdalen however denies her money, because she is trying to become a better person.
+Meanwhile, Norah has married George Bartram, thus inadvertently regaining half the Vanstone inheritance as his wife.
+The other half reverted to Magdalen as Noel's widow, because her dead husband never made a provision for George not marrying within six months, or for the admiral dying.
+Magdalen refuses the money, because she is trying to become a better person.
 Admiring the integrity of Norah and Captain Kirke, she confesses her disreputable past to him and affirms that she will live a life worthy of him henceforth.
 The novel ends with Kirke and Magdalen professing their mutual love.